This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Pros

-• IPS panel with anti-glare coating delivers consistent color and contrast from any desk angle — no washout when you tilt the panel or view from the side during side-by-side configurations
+- IPS panel with anti-glare coating delivers consistent color from any desk angle — no washout when you tilt or view from the side in side-by-side configurations

-• 100Hz refresh rate is meaningfully smoother than the 60Hz base that most office monitors shipped with two years ago — document scrolling and window dragging look cleaner at this refresh rate
+- 100Hz refresh rate makes document scrolling and window dragging noticeably cleaner than the 60Hz panels most office monitors shipped with two years ago

-• Height, tilt, swivel, and pivot adjustments are all on the stock stand, so you can dial in ergonomic positioning before deciding whether a monitor arm upgrade is worth it
+- Height, tilt, swivel, and pivot all adjust on the stock stand — full ergonomic dial-in before deciding whether a monitor arm is worth adding

-• DisplayPort 1.4 output allows daisy-chaining capable setups and carries the full 1080p signal at 100Hz — more reliable than HDMI for dual-monitor laptop configurations where bandwidth matters
+- DisplayPort 1.4 output enables daisy-chaining on capable setups and carries the full 1080p signal at 100Hz, more reliable than HDMI for dual-monitor laptop configurations

-• At roughly $130-$160, buying two P2425H monitors for a matched pair costs under $320 — significantly less than a single premium ultrawide, with the flexibility of two independently adjustable panels
+- Buying two for a matched pair costs $280-$340 total — well under a single premium ultrawide, with two independently adjustable panels

 Cons

-• 1080p resolution shows pixel density limits on 24-inch panels compared to 1440p at the same size — text rendering is noticeably softer than QHD displays when reading long documents or code for hours at a time
+- 1080p on a 24-inch panel shows its pixel density limits compared to 1440p at the same size — text looks noticeably softer for all-day reading of documents or code

-• Built-in USB hub is USB-A only with no USB-C port — a separate USB-C adapter or dock is still required for laptops that rely on USB-C for charging and data
+- Built-in USB hub is USB-A only with no USB-C port — a separate adapter or dock is still required for laptops that charge via USB-C

-• No USB-C video input means connecting a USB-C-only laptop requires an adapter or dock — not a dealbreaker but adds a link to the cable chain for users expecting a single-cable desk setup
+- No USB-C video input — connecting a USB-C-only laptop requires an adapter, adding a link to the cable chain for anyone expecting a single-cable desk

 Budget Dual Monitor Stand